comit/sonoff-bridge/Adding-new-Module-types.md

 * GPIO_USER            // User configurable
 ```

-The user can only change GPIO functionality for pins that are defined as GPIO_USER in the module.
+The online user can only change GPIO functionality for pins that are defined as GPIO_USER in the module.